 The Board made the following tentative decisions related to the effective date and transition for the finalised guidance:

-- Early adoption will be permitted.
-But if an entity elects to apply these amendments early, the entity must at the same time apply all finalised requirements in IFRS 9 that it does not already apply.
+- Early adoption will be permitted, but if an entity elects to apply these amendments early, the entity must at the same time apply all finalised requirements in IFRS 9 Financial Instruments that it does not already apply.

 - Retrospective application will be required.
 An entity will not be permitted to re-assess its FVO designations upon transition.